Cheeza42/Rolling_project_part_2/README.md

 # AWS Flask Viewer

-This project is a simple **Flask web application** packaged in a Docker container.
+This project is a simple Flask web application packaged in a Docker container.
-It connects to AWS using boto3 and displays basic information about your AWS resources, including:
+It uses boto3 to connect to AWS and displays the following resources in an HTML page:
 - EC2 instances
 - VPCs
 - Load Balancers
-- AMIs (owned by your account)
+- AMIs

-The application runs on **port 5001**.
+The application runs on port 5001.

----

 ## Prerequisites
-- Docker installed locally.
+- Docker installed
-- An AWS IAM user with:
+- AWS IAM user with:
-  - **Access Key ID**
+  - Access Key ID
-  - **Secret Access Key**
+  - Secret Access Key
-- The IAM user should have permissions to list EC2, VPC, and ELB resources (e.g., `AdministratorAccess` for testing).
+- Permissions to list EC2, VPC, ELB, and AMI resources (for testing, AdministratorAccess is sufficient)

----

 ## Build the Docker Image
-Clone the repository and build the image:

 docker build -t aws-flask .

-Run the Container
+## Run the Container
-Run the container while passing your AWS credentials as environment variables:

 docker run -d --name aws-flask \
   -p 5001:5001 \
   -e AWS_ACCESS_KEY_ID=YOUR_ACCESS_KEY_ID \